m-aze/rebl-rebel/t1204/README.md

+!
+DISCLAIMER: Content is for educational purposes only.
+Do not investigate individuals, websites, server, or a network, or conduct any illegal activities on any system you do not have permission to analyze. !

 Task: Modify the previous macro to emulate the Lazarus group.
 Use the Windows API to store shellcode as UUIDs (UuidFromStringA) and then run that shellcode (EnumSystemLocalesA).
 Again, this can be a simple test with calc or notepad.
 Upon success, a real payload will be provided.
 PtrSafe and LongPtr are key to getting this to work.